nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-controller.md

 ## Create a controller

-There's already one controller in the project, `HomeController`, which renders the welcome screen.
-You can ignore that for now.
-Create a new controller for the to-do list functionality, called `TodoController`.
-By convention, controllers are placed in the `Controllers` directory.
+There are already a few controllers in the project's Controllers folder, including the `HomeController` that renders the default welcome screen you see when you visit `http://localhost:5000`.
+You can ignore these controllers for now.

+Create a new controller for the to-do list functionality, called `TodoController`, and add the following code:

-**Controllers/TodoController.cs**
+##### `Controllers/TodoController.cs`

 ``` csharp
 using System;